Mucha illustrates his philosophic interpretation of the verse in monochrome images that follow.

 Drawings from Ilsée Princesse of Tripoli and Documents Décoratifs were also on view at the Exposition.

-VMFA library holds copies of each.
+VMFA library holds a published copy of each.